MCHANS101/tableau-insights-dashboard/README.md

 # 📊 Tableau Dashboard Project – 2RU Institutional Insights

-This project showcases a Tableau dashboard developed by Group 99 to visualize and interpret key institutional data from 2RU.
+This project showcases a Tableau dashboard developed to visualize and interpret key institutional data from 2RU.
 The objective was to demonstrate practical Tableau skills in data cleaning, dashboard design, and interactive storytelling using school-related datasets.

 ## 🎯 Project Overview
 The dashboard provides a high-level overview of information relevant to a school's internal metrics.
 It highlights categories such as academic programs, student counts, and other institutional features — offering a clear, engaging, and filterable view of the dataset for decision-making and presentations.